Saurav3993/IPL_Team_11/README.md

 "Home" directory is App directory

-App can be started using "manage.py" file
+App can be started using "python manage.py runserver" in command prompt